Lady Detective (TV series)

 Lady Detective is an Indian Telugu-language detective fiction television series directed by Vamsy.
 It aired on ETV from 1995 to 1997, with episodes broadcast every Thursday from 8:30 to 9:00 PM.
 The series features Uttara in the lead role as Sodhana, a private detective, supported by Sakshi Ranga Rao and Rama Prabha as her assistants.
 The show garnered significant popularity and was well received during its original run.

 Premise

 The series follows Sodhana, a private detective who tackles various societal issues by investigating cases at a detective bureau.
-Each episode features a new case, with Sodhana assisted by two comedic characters: Baby, a female assistant dressed in a schoolgirl-style skirt; and Bobby and a male assistant in a suit, tie, and hat.
+Each episode features a new case, with Sodhana assisted by two to three comedic characters: Baby, a female assistant dressed in a schoolgirl-style skirt; Bobby, a male assistant in a striped suit, tie, and hat; and a dwarf male assistant in a checkered shirt, tie, and hat.
 These assistants often create humorous situations by unintentionally complicating the investigations, adding a lighthearted element to the series.